ottersen/hassio/README.md

 # hassio
 Home Assistant Test set-up

 Here you will find my homeassistant set-up.
 For now this is just in the testphase.
-I have the following hardware
+I have the following hardware.

-Raspberry pi3B
+Raspberry pi3B<br>
 Rfxtrx433E
 Aeotec z-wave Adapter